Pushing the limits of eccentricity in planet-disc interactions: Results

 \subsection{AMF and torque deposition function}

 Up to this point we have focused our attention on the torques which communicate angular momentum between the planet and the disc, causing orbital evolution.
 However, it should be noted that the angular momentum exchanged with the gas is not immediately deposited into the background disc.
 Instead the coupling is mediated by the launching of density waves, as visualized in Fig.~\ref{fig:sigma_grid_exps}, which propagate away from the planet and transport angular momentum beyond the excitation region.
-It is only when the waves damp via linear \citep[][]{Takeuchi1996,MirandaRafikov_2020} or nonlinear \citep[][]{GoodmanRafikov_2001,Rafikov2002a,CimermanRafikov_2021} processes that they deposit angular momentum causing the disc to evolve -- driving mass flow and sculpting structures such as gaps and bumps in the surface density profile \citep[e.g.][]{Lynden-BellPringle_1974,Rafikov_2002, CordwellRafikov_2024}.
+It is only when the waves damp via linear \citep[][]{Takeuchi1996,MirandaRafikov_2020} or nonlinear \citep[][]{GoodmanRafikov_2001,Rafikov2002a,CimermanRafikov_2021} processes that they deposit angular momentum causing the disc to evolve -- driving mass flow and sculpting structures such as gaps and bumps in the surface density profile \citep[e.g.][]{Lynden-BellPringle_1974,Rafikov_2002, DempseyEtAl_2020, CordwellRafikov_2024}.

 Our linear theory is manifestly only able to capture the linear evolution of excited density waves.
-For our (locally) isothermal discs a freely propagating density wave is known to be associated with a conserved wave-action such that
+For our (locally) isothermal discs a freely propagating density wave is associated with a conserved wave-action \citep[e.g.][]{LeeLiYongJie_2016, MirandaRafikov_2020} such that

 In a globally isothermal setting, this means that the AMF is conserved far from the planet and no angular momentum is exchanged with the background disc.
 Meanwhile, for $q>0$ the AMF decays in the outer disc and rises in the inner disc as the instantaneous cooling leads to additional source/sink terms in the wave energy equations \citep[as elucidated by][]{OgilvieEtAl_2025}.
 This can deposit or extract angular momentum from the disc, leading to an `anomalous' mass flux, as described by \cite{MirandaRafikov_2020}.